exposit/dw-playbooks/_posts/streetrat/2018-01-13-the-street-rat.md

 source: Street Rat Games
 source-url: http://drivethrurpg.com/browse/pub/5918/Street-Rat-Games

-description: '"He has some moves similar to that of a thief, but he is an urban acrobat, a parkour athlete, a social hacker, a devious fighter, and above all, a survivor.
+excerpt: '"He has some moves similar to that of a thief, but he is an urban acrobat, a parkour athlete, a social hacker, a devious fighter, and above all, a survivor.
 And he has just enough urban magic to give him the awesomeness he deserves."'

 categories:
 - thief